 If we go by the calendar, the modern era ended in the 1950s.
 Everything that came after that is postmodern.
 Though historically correct, this would be a very limited way of looking at modern bedroom styles.
 In fact, how the common person understands the term ‘modern’ is quite simple.
 Whatever is not traditional is modern just by exclusion.
 In the Indian context, modern would mean straight lines, fluted panels, portrait mouldings on walls and a move towards modular furniture.
 Backlighting or profile lighting is also an aspect of modern bedroom design ideas.

 #21: Hollywood Regency

-This style draws from the golden age of Hollywood, which is the 1930s, when film sets were as opulent as they get.
-There was no such thing as too lavish when it came to a Joan Crawford movie!
+These large bedroom designs are from the golden age of Hollywood, which was the 1930s era when film sets were as opulent as they get.
+There were no bedroom design ideas that were too lavish when it came to a Joan Crawford movie!
 So when this translates into a home decor style, the bedroom in question must look dreamy and detailed above all else.